 Educational psychologists such as John Dewey, Carl Rogers, and David Kolb investigated the notion of experiential learning throughout the twentieth century.
 Kolb argued that "learning is the process by which we form knowledge via the transformation of experience," and he suggested a "learning cycle" that included the following four stages:

-The student interacts directly in an authentic scenario, either at school or outside of it, in a tangible experience.
-Reflective observation requires you to see and recognize what is working and what is not, as well as to link it to prior experiences.
-The learner generalizes and turns his or her perception into abstract notions throughout the abstract conceptualization stage.
+First, the student interacts directly in an authentic scenario, either at school or outside of it, in a tangible experience.
+Second, reflective observation requires you to see and recognize what is working and what is not, as well as to link it to prior experiences.
+Third, throughout the stage of abstract conceptualization, the learner generalizes and turns his or her perceptions into abstract notions.
 He asks himself, "How?" and "What would happen if...?"
-It is his critical thinking that is at work.
-New ideas emerge, skills are polished, and we gain a fresh experience via active experimenting.
+It is his or her critical thinking that is at work.
+And lastly, new ideas emerge, skills are polished, and we gain a fresh experience through active experimenting.

 According to the University of Texas at Austin, "experiential" learning includes the following components: reflection, critical analysis, and synthesis.
-Allows kids to take initiative, make decisions, and be held accountable for their actions.
-Allows kids to contribute academically, creatively, emotionally, socially, or physically.
+It allows kids to take initiative, make decisions, and be held accountable for their actions, allowing them to contribute academically, creatively, emotionally, socially, or physically.

 Produces pupils that are self-sufficient.
 Students must discover for themselves what they know, what they don't know, and how to learn to solve issues and accomplish tasks in novel settings in a real-world environment.